muddasirmd/BookingAppTest/README.md

 11. **Environment Variable Usage:** The code uses env() to access environment variables (ADMIN_ROLE_ID and SUPERADMIN_ROLE_ID).
 Instead of accessing the admin and super admin like this, they should have been defined in the User model.

+12. **No comments:** I have not seen any comments neither in Controller nor in Repository that makes hard for new developer to understand the code especially the complex scenarios.

+The BookingRepository.php file contains more than 2000 lines of code that I think could be shorten to few hundred lines.
+I did not have enough time to go through all of the functions of this file.
+I only touched the few ones that are being used by BookingController.
+But the issues I found were almost similar in all of the functions.
+With proper structure, logic and right use of eloquent queries the file would hardly goes to few hundred lines.

+In light of above mentioned points, this code is terrible.